Fast in-place accumulation: Fast in-place convolution with accumulation

-\begin{theorem} Using an in-place polynomial multiplication with complexity bounded by \M(n), \cref{alg:accinplallconvol} is correct, in-place and has complexity bounded by $\bigO{\M(n)}$. \end{theorem} \begin{proof} Correctness of~\cref{alg:accinplfconvol} comes from that of \cref{eq:karaevenconvol}.
-Correctness of~\cref{alg:accinplconvol,alg:accinplfconvoleven} is direct from the degrees of the sub-polynomials (as given in the comments, line by line).
-Correctness of~\cref{alg:accinplshort} comes from that of \cref{eq:cenkhasan}.
+\begin{theorem} Using an in-place polynomial multiplication with complexity bounded by \M(n), \cref{alg:accinplallconvol} is correct, in-place and has complexity bounded by $\bigO{\M(n)}$. \end{theorem} \begin{proof} The correctness of~\cref{alg:accinplfconvol} comes from that of \cref{eq:karaevenconvol}.
+The correctness of~\cref{alg:accinplconvol,alg:accinplfconvoleven} is direct from the degrees of the sub-polynomials (as given in the comments, line by line).
+The correctness of~\cref{alg:accinplshortoneinfive} comes from that of \cref{eq:karaoneinfive}.
 Also, all four algorithms are in-place as they use only in-place atomic operations or in-place polynomial multiplication.

 The complexities of \cref{alg:accinplfconvol,alg:accinplconvol,alg:accinplfconvoleven} satisfy $T(n) \leq 4\M(n/2)+\bigO{n}$ since they use only a linear number of operations plus up to four calls to polynomial multiplications of half-degrees.
 Since $\M(n)/n$ is non-decreasing, $T(n) = \bigO{\M(n)}$.
-Finally, \cref{alg:accinplshort} uses a linear number of atomic operations, five {degree-$n/3$} polynomial multiplications and only two recursive calls with degree-$n/3$ polynomials.
-Thus, its complexity satisfies $T(n)\leq{2T(n/3)+5\M(n/3)+\bigO{n}}$, whence $T(n)=\bigO{\M(n)}$ since $\M(n)/n$ is non-decreasing. \end{proof}
+Finally, \cref{alg:accinplshortoneinfive} use a linear number of atomic operations, three or four {degree-$n/3$} polynomial multiplications and only two or one recursive calls with degree-$n/3$ polynomials.
+Thus, their complexity bounds satisfy $T(n)\leq{2T(n/3)+3\M(n/3)+\bigO{n}}$ or $T(n)\leq{1T(n/3)+4\M(n/3)+\bigO{n}}$, whence in both cases $T(n)=\bigO{\M(n)}$ since $\M(n)/n$ is non-decreasing. \end{proof}